sickollie/SickOllie/README.md

 - export the scan audit as CSV
 - preview and safely remove only still-empty folders

-The former special `girl`/`girls` prompt bucket has been removed.
-Those words no longer create a separate filter or destination; affected files follow the normal Standard/Templates/Masters rules.

 Existing grouped folders remain untouched unless **Reprocess Existing Subfolders** is enabled.
 See [the focused Log Organizer guide](docs/organizers/SOLO-Log-Organizer.md) for the current classification and recovery behavior.